mikesir87/blog.mikesir87.io/_posts/2019-03-28-keeping-docker-app-updated.md

       sourced-by: CREST-1234
 </code></pre>

-Whenever one of the upstream branches is deleted (either from merging of code or actual deletion), GitLab (wants to destroy the environment)[https://docs.gitlab.com/ee/ci/environments.html#stopping-an-environment].
+Whenever one of the upstream branches is deleted (either from merging of code or actual deletion), GitLab [wants to destroy the environment](https://docs.gitlab.com/ee/ci/environments.html#stopping-an-environment).
 The script makes the same call as before, but with an `ACTION=undeploy`.
 The `update-stack` build then:

 1. Removes the `sourced-by` label for `$UPDATED_SERVICE`
 2. If no `sourced-by` labels remain, the environment is no longer needed.
 The branch is deleted.